 - Where do we want to go?
 It supposes a definition of the objectives that we want to reach and to which we need to move.

 - How will we get there?
 At this point, we must point out the development of actions or strategies that we will carry out to reach the objectives and if we will be able to withstand the rhythm.

 - External analysis.
-It involves analysing the environment, the competition, the market, the intermediaries and the suppliers.
+It involves analyzing the environment, the competition, the market, the intermediaries, and the suppliers.

 - Internal analysis.
-It involves analysing the organisational structure of the company itself, and the resources and capabilities it has.
+It involves analyzing the organizational structure of the company itself, and the resources and capabilities it has.

 Top 5 Competitive analysis tool to choose your competitor

 |Find other domains associated with a site||NetComber||Website||Free|

 |Find other fields related to a site||Reverse Internet||Website||Free|